DevCheckOG/DevCheckOG/README.md

 	</a>
 </h1>

-I'm a self-taught programmer with over 7 years of experience, starting at with a bash script on Ubuntu.
+I'm a self-taught programmer with over 7 years of experience, starting with a bash script on Ubuntu.
 I specialize in designing compilers and programming languages like C, Rust, and C++ using **LLVM**, **QBE**, or **GCC**, and building scalable web, app, and API backends.

 Currently, I'm developing my own LLVM-powered **programming language**.
 I'm passionate about tackling complex low-level systems, diving into hardware-software interactions, and pushing system architecture and optimization to new heights.